-Yes, well-planned sprints are what make a great agile dev team even greater and robust.
+Yes, well-planned sprints are what makes a great agile dev team even greater and more robust.
 The better you plan your work, the higher chance that you will meet your goals and deliver your work.
 In this article, we will explain how to make your Sprint Planning in Jira as agile as it gets.

 But first, What are Sprints and What are Sprint Plannings For?